mathiasfls/stabile/README.md

 * [Misplaced Trust](https://dl.dropboxusercontent.com/u/26514347/story_pdfs/guardians.pdf), the story from The Washington Post from probate court in DC.
 * [Slides](http://slides.com/sarahcnyt/investigative-spine) from class, including links to selected stories.
+* [Look in "docs" folder](http://github.com/sarahcnyt/stabile/tree/master/docs/lecturenotes-guardians.md) has notes on the discussion in class.

 ## Excel refresher and best practices ##